MaJuRo98/OpenFOAM/README.md

 # OpenFOAM Case Collection

 This repository contains my personal collection of OpenFOAM case setups, focused on generating simulation cases for an **axial compressor rotor**.
-Each case includes a step-by-step configuration process.
+Each case will later includes a step-by-step configuration process.

 ---